Assault & Battery Lawyer in Victorville

 To put it differently, assault is an action that may cause someone physical harm, and battery is the actual commission of the violent or forceful act against another person.
 More simply, assault is the attempt to commit battery.

-Penalties for Assault in Victorville
+What Are the Penalties for Assault in Victorville?

 In California, assault charges are divided into two main categories: simple assault and aggravated assault (sometimes called felonious assault).
 Simple assault penalties are enhanced when the crime is committed against a healthcare provider or public worker who is performing their duties.
 Also, assaults that are wobblers (charged as either misdemeanors or felonies) have a higher maximum penalty.

 Assault is prosecuted as felonious assault when there are certain aggravating factors that make the crime more severe.
 For example, if when someone commits assault with a deadly weapon, a firearm, or caustic chemicals, the charge can be upgraded to aggravated assault.
 Certain circumstances could even increase the charges to murder accusations.

 An individual who is convicted with simple assault faces several potential penalties, including: